|

 weren’t mentioned (and this actually constituted the high

-point for us, insofar as it was
+for me, insofar as it was

-refreshing for once not to hear an ansy justifying their
+refreshing for once not

 rhetoric with surrogate arguments about STDs).

-It was just
+was just

 about sex, and how

-One panelist alleged that girls
+girls.
+One panelist alleged

 only “hook up as a result of

 being afraid of relationships.”
+Excuse me, but how is

-us, but how is this Liberal?
-Saying that girls
+this Liberal?
+Saying

 can’t ever just be horny